dmnkfr/dmnkfr.github.io/content/experience.md

 __2016-2017:__ _Lecturer (part-time) at University of Salzburg_

-  Teaching undergraduate and graduate courses on experimental methods in linguistics and on the neurolinguistic foundations of second language acquisition.
+  - Taught undergraduate and graduate courses on experimental methods in linguistics and on the neurolinguistic foundations of second language acquisition.

 __2014/2015:__ _Visiting Postgraduate Researcher at University of Edinburgh_

-  Collaboration in an experiment on incremental language comprehension in a thriving lab environment.
+  - Collaborated in an experiment on incremental language comprehension in a thriving lab environment.

 __2011-2015:__ _Doctoral Researcher at [University of Salzburg](https://ccns.sbg.ac.at/)_

-  Conceptualization, design, implementation, conduction, analysis, and write-up of a number of electrophysiological and behavioural experiments on predictive and semantic sentence processing in a first and second language.
+  - Conceptualized, designed, implemented, conducted, analysed, and wrote-up a number of electrophysiological and behavioral experiments on predictive and semantic sentence processing in a first and second language.

 ### Formal Education
 __2017 PhD (Dr. rer. nat.) in Linguistics__ at the Centre for Cognitive Neuroscience and Department of Linguistics, University of Salzburg, Austria, with research stays at the University of Edinburgh, UK.